Florida Labor Laws Guide

 Likewise, if the results of the HIV-related tests turn out to be affirmative — an employer must not discriminate against such applicants while hiring (unless that job carries a significant risk of transmitting the infection).

-Florida employers have no legal duties to test their employees or job applicants for drugs or alcohol.
+Florida employers have no legal duty to test their employees or job applicants for drugs or alcohol.

-However, an employer may conduct drug testing to make sure the work environment is drug and alcohol-free.
-The employer must notify the job applicant via written form 60 days prior to the testing.
-If a candidate refuses to undergo testing, or if he or she turns out to be positive, an employer may reject that candidate.
+However, an employer may conduct drug testing to ensure the work environment is drug and alcohol-free.
+The employer must notify the applicant via written form 60 days before the testing.
+If a candidate refuses to undergo testing, or if they turn out to be positive, an employer may reject that candidate.

 Right to work law in Florida

-A “right-to-work” state is a state where employees have the freedom to make their own decisions whether or not to join a labor union.
-No one can require an employee to join a labor union to get or keep a job.
-Florida adopted a right-to-work statute in 1943.
+A “right-to-work” state is one in which employees have the freedom to decide whether or not to join a labor union.
+Under right-to-work law, no one can require an employee to join a labor union to get or keep a job.
+Florida enacted a right-to-work statute in 1943.

-However, unlike some other states, public employees shall not have the right to strike in the state of Florida.
+However, unlike some other states, public employees do not have the right to strike in Florida.

-If any person or labor organization violates any of the provisions stated above — a conviction of second-degree misdemeanor will be obtained.
+If any person or labor organization violates any of the provisions stated above, a second-degree misdemeanor conviction will be obtained.

 Florida termination laws

-Florida is another “at-will” employment state — which means that an employee or employer can terminate the employment relationship at any time without providing any specific reason.
+Florida is another “at-will” employment state, which means that an employee or employer can terminate the employment contract at any time without providing any specific reason.

 However, no employer can discharge an employee based on the employee's age, gender, race, national origin, disability, or marital status.
-This is referred to as wrongful termination and an employee can file a lawsuit against the employer in such a case.
+This is known as wrongful termination and an employee can file a lawsuit against the employer in such a case.

 Florida final paycheck